 This popular seafood restaurant just across the street from the main market in the busy fishing port of Olhão offers huge portions of freshly caught shellfish and fish, and also has a pleasant sidewalk terrace for outdoor dining.
 Try the grilled octopus, monkfish skewers, grilled squid and John Dory.
 The service can be slow.
 Excellent value for the money.

 Located in the Bairro Alto, this lively restaurant draws a well-heeled crowd for the modern Portuguese dishes of Bosnian-born chef Ljubomir Stanisic.
-Stanisic creates intriguing tasting menus that change constantly, featuring dishes such as sautéed foie gras in chestnut flour with a Muscatel-pineapple reduction, and pistachio-crusted goat with quinoa.Rua do Teixeira 35 Lisbon US$75 http://www.restaurante100maneiras.com/
+Stanisic creates tasting menus that change constantly, featuring dishes such as cuttlefish cappuccino; trout tartare with tapioca, tomato gazpacho and onion pickle; and European lobster with red mullet, caviar and foie gras.Rua do Teixeira 35 Lisbon US$75.
+Tasting menu, US$65. http://www.restaurante100maneiras.com/

 Run by Vitor Sobral, a Portuguese food celebrity, this friendly, good-value restaurant is perfect for a casual but delicious meal of Portuguese comfort food.
-Starters are made for sharing, and among those not to miss are the grilled baby clams and cod fritters, while excellent main courses include sautéed shrimp with garlic sauce.
-Dinner only Monday and closed Sunday.Rua Domingos Sequeira 41C Lisbon US$50 http://www.tascadaesquina.com/en/
+Starters are made for sharing, and among those not to miss are the selections of cured hams, cheeses (the Portuguese cheeses are particularly wonderful), olives and croquettes, while excellent main courses include sautéed shrimp with garlic sauce.
+Dinner only Monday and closed Sunday.Rua Domingos Sequeira 41C Lisbon US$45. http://www.tascadaesquina.com/en/